brndnmtthws/tweet-delete/README.md

 will easily be in the top 0.1% of technically skilled Twitter users.
 You will be _super extra hip and cool_, and in the upper echelons of thought leadership, simply by using this tool.
 Wear your badge of honour loud and proud.
-Perhaps write "These tweets self destruct." in your bio?
+Perhaps write "**These tweets self destruct.**" in your bio?

 ## Quickstart